 If your JuJu is open properly, you should hear or feel the ‘pop’ when it opens within the vagina.
 You can check if your JuJu is open by running your finger around the rim and making sure there are no bends or creases.
 If your JuJu isn’t fully open, it won’t form a seal within the vagina and menstrual blood will likely flow past the cup rather than into it.

 Different folds can make it easier for your cup to open fully.
 Using the “punch down” fold rather than of the “U” or “C” folds will usually make your cup pop open easier.
-You can view a short video demonstrating the different folds here.
+You can view videos demonstrating the different menstrual cup folds here.

 If you are using a Model 2 JuJu and still can’t seem to get it to open all the way, you may need to try a smaller size (Model 1).